jasoneveleth/blog/2024/01/05/autograd.md

 <span style="">loss w.r.t.</span>
 <span style="color:purple">labels</span>
 ~~~
 .
 This is pretty standard (aside from the maybe uncommon choice of $\arctan$).
 Notice that usually, you'd want to take the derivative with respect to the weights (so $W$ or $b$), but I'm keeping this example simpler.
-This way, we don't need to deal with dimension problems, just vectors.
+This way, we don't need to deal with multiple dimensions.

-If all the computation for automatic differentiation of $f$  (evaluation and gradient accumulation) happened sequentially, it would look like the following.
-We will execute each operation of the neural net individually, so we can use these intermediate computations in our backwards pass.
+If all the computations for the autodiff of $f$  (evaluation and gradient accumulation) happened sequentially, it would look like the following.
+We will execute each operation of the neural net individually so that we can use these intermediate computations in our backward pass.
 Note: in `numpy`, the `.T` property takes the transpose of a 2D array.
 Don't worry about the `Jt_f(x, gt)` functions, they will be explained.

 ```python
 a = W @ x